AngleSharp/AngleSharp/README.md

 The time estimates are speculative, which means that the project could be totally off those predictions.
 Finding talented (and motivated) collaborators would certainly speed up the project.

-(August 2016) **1.0.0**
+(Q4 2016) **1.0.0**
-- Final release of the first version
+- Release of the first stable version
-- Split AngleSharp.Core into several libraries
+- Split AngleSharp.Core into several libraries (Core, CSS)
 - Provide internal / external communication channel (best flexibility)
-- Provide `Task` based standard event loop
-- Service model rethought / improved / finalized
+- Service model finalized
-- Most important SVG elements implemented
-- Potential (simple?)
-XPath query support
-- Interface for rendering defined
-- CSS layout box => layout computation works with everything

-The current schedule seems to be rather defensive, which does not mean the project will be "finished", i.e. released in version 1.0.0, before the given date.
+The current schedule seems to be rather defensive, which does not mean the project will be "finished", i.e., released in version 1.0.0, before the given date.
 If there is time left, more unit tests will be written and the general code quality will be increased.

 Use-cases
 ---------